Kate Puddister, Ph.D.

 2019.
 Seeking the Court’s Advice: The Politics of the Canadian Reference Power (UBC Press).

-forthcoming.
-“Police Oversight in Practice: The Special Investigations Unit and Civilian Police Oversight in Ontario, Canada,” Policing & Society. with Danielle McNabb
+2024.
+“Police Oversight in Practice: The Special Investigations Unit and Civilian Police Oversight in Ontario, Canada,” Policing & Society 34(8): 831-845. with Danielle McNabb.

 2023.
 “Civilian Police Oversight and Accountability for Serious Incidents in Canada: Who Polices the Police?”
 Canadian Public Administration 66(3): 390-408